Challenges for $\Lambda$CDM: An update: Hubble tension

+Models where the cosmological principle and the FLRW metric are relaxed by considering inhomogeneous/anisotropic modifications have the potential to resolve the Hubble problem \citep{Kasai:2019yqn}.
+Physical models where the deformation of $H(z)$ may be achieved with inhomogeneous/anisotropic modifications, include the following: Chameleon dark energy \citep[e.g.][]{Cai:2021wgv} (see in Paragraph \ref{Chameleon dark energy}), cosmic voids \citep{Wu:2017fpr} (see also Paragraph \ref{cosmic voids}) and inhomogeneous causal horizons \citep{Fosalba:2020gls} (see also Paragraph \ref{inhomogeneous causal horizons}), charged dark matter \citep{Jimenez:2020bgw,BeltranJimenez:2020csl,BeltranJimenez:2021imo}, Bianchi type I spacetime \citep{Akarsu:2019pwn} and emerging spatial curvature \citep{Heinesen:2020sre,Bolejko:2017fos}.

-Chameleon dark energy \cite{Khoury:2003aq,Khoury:2003rn} (see also Refs. \cite{Brax:2007vm,Banerjee:2008rs,Das:2008iq,Brax:2010kv,Wang:2012kj,Upadhye:2012vh,Khoury:2013yya}) attempts to address the Hubble constant $H_0$ tension by introducing a cosmic inhomogeneity in the Hubble expansion rate at late-time from the chameleon field coupled to the local matter overdensities \cite{Cai:2021wgv}.
+\paragraph{Chameleon dark energy:} Chameleon dark energy \citep{Khoury:2003aq,Khoury:2003rn} \citep[see also][]{Brax:2007vm,Banerjee:2008rs,Das:2008iq,Brax:2010kv,Wang:2012kj,Upadhye:2012vh,Khoury:2013yya,Vagnozzi:2021quy,Benisty:2021cmq} attempts to address the Hubble constant $H_0$ tension by introducing a cosmic inhomogeneity in the Hubble expansion rate at late-time from the chameleon field coupled to the local matter overdensities \citep{Cai:2021wgv}.
 This field trapped at a higher potential energy density acts as an effective cosmological constant and results in a faster local expansion rate than that of the background with lower matter density.

-\paragraph{\bf Cosmic voids:} In cosmic void models the local $H_0$ departs significantly from the cosmic mean $H_0$ because of the presence of an under-dense region (local void) \cite{Lombriser:2019ahl}.
-However in Refs. \cite{Wu:2017fpr,Kenworthy:2019qwq} it was shown that this alternative theory is inconsistent with current observations.
-The analysis was based on the assumption of the validity of standard $\Lambda$CDM and a study of the sample variance in the local measurements of the Hubble constant this alternative theory has been shown inconsistent with current observations.
-Ref. \cite{Wu:2017fpr} estimated that the required radius of void to resolve the tension in $H_0$ is about $150$ $Mpc$ and density contrast of $\delta\equiv\frac{\rho-\bar{\rho}}{\bar{\rho}}\simeq -0.8$ which is inconsistent at $\sim 20\sigma$ with the $\Lambda$CDM cosmology \cite{Kenworthy:2019qwq,Haslbauer:2020xaa}.
+\paragraph{Cosmic voids:} In cosmic void models the local $H_0$ departs significantly from the cosmic mean $H_0$ because of the presence of an under-dense region (local void) \citep{Lombriser:2019ahl}.
+However in \citet{Wu:2017fpr,Kenworthy:2019qwq} it was shown that this alternative theory is inconsistent with current observations.
+The analysis was based on the assumption of the validity of standard $\Lambda$CDM and a study of the sample variance in the local measurements of the Hubble constant this alternative theory has been shown inconsistent with current observations. \citet{Wu:2017fpr} estimated that the required radius of void to resolve the tension in $H_0$ is about $150$ $Mpc$ and density contrast of $\delta\equiv\frac{\rho-\bar{\rho}}{\bar{\rho}}\simeq -0.8$ which is inconsistent at $\sim 20\sigma$ with the $\Lambda$CDM cosmology \citep{Kenworthy:2019qwq,Haslbauer:2020xaa}.